 As a large procurer we have an ethical responsibility to assure that our suppliers act in accordance with relevant laws and regulations.
-Suppliers, including subcontractors, are requested to adhere to the highest industry standards (such as ASC and IFFO RS), and it is a prerequisite that laws and regulations are followed.
+Suppliers, including subcontractors, are requested to adhere to the highest industry standards (such as ASC and Marin Trust Standard), and it is a prerequisite that laws and regulations are followed.

-We are currently working on developing relevant management KPIs in order to keep track of supplier screenings and potential risk factors, or opportunities for improvement, in our supply chain.
+We will continue working on developing relevant management KPIs in order to keep track of supplier screenings and potential risk factors, or opportunities for improvement, in our supply chain.